Retro-Devils/WickedOS/README.md

 WickedOS is built on konstakangs lineage 17.1 .

-WickedOS has everything ypu need to load your games and play .
+WickedOS has everything you need to load your games and play .

 ## F.A.Q